Rokyyz/Unit3/project/documentation.md

   **Design statement**

   ## Sucess criteria
-1. The application offers a feature to track money: orders, purchases [Disorganized financial departments, do not have space to keep track of the economic transactions of their shop, thus using primitive functions, more effort, work hours, unsafe, and unorganized.]
+1. The application offers a feature to track money (tracking meaning that these transactions would be registered and safely saved in a database): orders, purchases [Issue tackled: "Disorganized financial departments, do not have space to keep track of the economic transactions of their shop, thus using primitive functions, more effort, work hours, unsafe, and unorganized."]
-2. The application offers a feature to keep track of inventory, and live update if it decreases or increases [Having problems overseeing the inventory of materials left for production, thus leading to future budget proposition problems]
+2. The application offers a feature to keep track of inventory, and live update if it decreases or increases (keeping track meaning that it is saved on a database and displayed to the owner on a separate GUI screen) [Issue tackled: "Having problems overseeing the inventory of materials left for production, thus leading to future budget proposition problems"]
-3. The application offers a machine to make the item and buy materials [A need to find an easier alternative to buy or make materials needed for the production as it takes too long and is too complicated to go to another side]
+3. The application offers a machine to make the item and buy materials [Issue tackled: "A need to find an easier alternative to buy or make materials needed for the production as it takes too long and is too complicated to go to another side"]
-4. The application offers a login page - register, existing accounts, encrypted password [Concerns about company security breaches, someone unauthorized logging in]
+4. The application offers a login page - register, existing accounts, and encrypted password [Issue tackled: "Concerns about company security breaches, someone unauthorized logging in"]
-5. The application offers a company and founder bio and material description [Clients complaining about the lack of information that they have regarding materials used as well as the company they trust in the production of them ]
+5. The application offers a company and founder bio and material description [Issue tackled: "Clients complaining about the lack of information that they have regarding materials used as well as the company they trust in the production of them"]
-6. The application offers a feature to filter customer searches on the online shop based on budget and materials [Clients are confused about what they can afford and which materials they want in their rackets]
+6. The application offers a feature to filter customer searches on the online shop based on budget and materials [Issue tackled: "Clients are confused about what they can afford and which materials they want in their rackets"]

 [^1]: Dreamsite.
 "Badminton Smash Stock Photos, Images & Pictures" badminton smash,